binfalse/binfalse.de/_posts/2009-08-19-ssh-authentication-via-public-key.md

-From now on only people that have private keys compatible to those public keys written in  `$HOME/.ssh/authorized_keys`  on the server can access it.
+From now on, only people that have private keys, compatible to those public keys stored in  `$HOME/.ssh/authorized_keys`  on the server, can access the remote machine.